SEOULSPACE

 Parasite

-The greatest Korean film of all time is the only Korean film to have been nominated for an Academy Award, let alone win Best Picture.
-Parasite landed 6 Oscar nominations overall and really put Korean cinema on the global map.
+The greatest Korean film of all time is the only one to have been nominated for an Academy Award, let alone win Best Picture.
+Parasite landed 6 Oscar nominations overall and put Korean cinema on the global map.
 Parasite begins with the family of Ki-taek Lee, a poor man who lives in a run-down apartment with his wife and two children.
 The family is struggling to make ends meet, so when Ki-taek’s son, Ki-woo, is offered a job tutoring the daughter of a wealthy family, they see it as an opportunity to improve their situation.

 But as the family becomes too comfortable in their new roles, they begin to forget their place in society.
 The line between servant and master starts to blur, and jealousy and greed start to take over.
 The situation spirals out of control as tensions rise, leading to tragedy.